Stages of WomanhoodMay 14, 2018

 "All women should do what they can to feel their best as an act of self-care and confidence."

-Don’t get me wrong, I think all women should do what they can to feel their best as an act of self-care and confidence, whatever that means to you.
-Hell, I’m right there with you.
-I have lash extensions -much less invasive than a face lift and it means it don’t have to put on make-up every day, I dye my hair because I don't think grey goes well with my complexion and I work out, yes for health reasons, but also because I want to look good in my jeans.
+Don't get me wrong; I think all women should do what they can to feel their best as an act of self-care and confidence, whatever that means to you.
+Hell, I'm right there with you.
+I have lash extensions -much less invasive than a facelift, and it means I don't have to put on make-up every day; I dye my hair because I don't think grey goes well with my complexion, and I work out, yes, for health reasons, but also because I want to look good in my jeans.
 Midlife women today are not what previous generations were.
 Looking good matters to us.
-We feel youthful and vibrant on the inside and we want that to be reflected on the outside too.
-But can we also look in the mirror and truly see the amazing women we have become, beyond our aging looks?
+We feel youthful and vibrant on the inside, and we want that to be reflected on the outside too.
+But can we also look in the mirror and truly see the amazing women we have become beyond our ageing looks?
 Can we respect and honour the Mavens we are without lamenting who we used to be?
-Can we focus the knowledge, insight and experience we have earned towards meaningful endeavours like conquering fears, chasing dreams and discovering new parts of ourselves and our lives.
-My hope is that we as midlife women can begin to honour respect and embody the Maven stage of womanhood so that we in turn can show the world the inherent value of this stage of life.
+Can we focus the knowledge, insight and experience we have earned towards meaningful endeavours like conquering fears, chasing dreams and discovering new parts of ourselves and our lives?
+My hope is that we, as midlife women, can begin to honour, respect and embody the Maven stage of womanhood so that we, in turn, can show the world the inherent value of this stage of life.